eolcoderllc/Seahorse/future_of_seashore.md

 ## Will Seahorse work on my older Mac?

 Depends.
 Seahorse requires OSX 13+ which is compatible with most Macs since 2017.
 There were just too many complications trying to support OSX versions older than that.
 Seahorse has a lot of new capabilities that required later OSX versions.
 This may change if Apple makes some of the newer APIs more backward compatible but that is a longshot.
+I hate electronic waste, but an M1 Mac Mini can be bought on eBay for $200 - and it's an amazing machine.

 ## Is Seahorse simply a clone of Seashore?